 Purpose of the Supply Chains Act

-The Act, in force since January 1, 2024, is designed to uphold Canada’s international commitment to combat forced and child labor.
-It mandates certain government entities and corporations to report annually on their efforts to mitigate such risks within their supply chains.
-This move not only fosters transparency but also holds these organizations accountable for their contributions to ethical practices.
+The Act came into force on January 1, 2024.
+It is designed to uphold Canada’s international commitment to combat forced and child labor.
+The Act mandates certain government entities and corporations to report annually on their efforts to mitigate such risks within their supply chains.
+Therefore, this not only fosters transparency, but also holds these organizations accountable for their contributions to ethical practices.

-Figure 1: In-scope company requirements for Canadian MSA
+Figure 1: In-scope company requirements for the Canadian Modern Slavery Act

 Reporting Requirements and Public Safety Canada’s Role

-Each year, reports must be submitted by May 31, detailing structures, policies, and the due diligence processes in place to tackle forced and child labor risks.
+Each year, reports must be submitted by May 31.
+These must detail structures, policies, and the due diligence processes in place to tackle forced and child labor risks.
 Public Safety Canada plays a pivotal role as the federal body overseeing the Act’s implementation and enforcing reporting obligations.
 Throughout the first reporting cycle, Public Safety Canada has been instrumental in setting up the necessary frameworks, publishing guidance, and engaging with stakeholders to ensure widespread understanding and compliance.

 Key Outcomes from the First Reporting Cycle